Nopey/payment_toy/README.md

 silently aborting the transaction; the comments above each return statement  indicate the nature of each error.

-`main` panics whenever the arguments are invalid, unable to access the input file fails, and parsing fails.
+`main` panics whenever the arguments are invalid, the input file is inaccessable, or the parsing fails.

 Using some error logging/tracing would make this more realistic, but is left undone.

 The fixed point arithmatic will panic on overflow, even in release